Jimmy Kimmel gets political in his opening Oscars monologue

 “When I first met Matt, I was the fat one,” he also joked.

-Finally, Kimmel closed with a riff on Meryl Streep, the actress who is nominated for her 20th Oscar this year whom Trump called overrated after she gave a speech at the Golden Globes that criticized the president without naming him.
+Finally, Kimmel closed with a riff on Meryl Streep, the actress who’s nominated for her 20th Oscar this year and whom Trump called overrated after she gave a speech at the Golden Globes that criticized the president without naming him.

 He closed with, “Some of you will [win tonight] and give a speech that the president of the United States will tweet about in all caps.”